Empirical Analysis of Nature-Inspired Algorithms for Autism Spectrum Disorder Detection Using 3D Video Dataset: Abstract

 \section{Abstract}

-Autism Spectrum Disorder (ASD) is a chronic neurodevelopmental disorder symptoms of which includes repetitive behaviour and lack of social and communication skills.
-Even though these symptoms can be seen very clearly in social but a large number of individuals with ASD remains undiagnosed.
-In this paper, we worked on a methodology for detection of ASD from 3-dimensional walking video dataset, utilizing supervised machine learning (ML) classification algorithms and using nature-inspired optimization algorithms for feature extraction from dataset.
-The proposed methodology involve the classification of ASD using supervised ML classification algorithm and extracting important and relevant features from the dataset using nature-inspired optimization algorithms.
-We also included the ranking coefficients for finding the initial leading particle.
-This selection of particle significantly reduces the computation time and hence, improving the total efficiency and accuracy for the ASD detection.
-To evaluate the efficiency of the proposed methodology, we deployed various combination of classification algorithm and nature-inspired algorithms resulting in an outstanding classification accuracy of $100\%$ using random forest classification algorithm and gravitational search algorithm for feature selection.
-The application of the proposed methodology with different datasets would enhance the robustness and generalizability of the proposed methodology.
-Due to high accuracy and less total computation time, the proposed methodology will offer a significant contribution to the medical and academia fields, providing a foundation for future research and advancements in ASD diagnosis.\\\\ \keywords{Autism spectrum disorder; Machine learning; Nature-inspired algorithm; Ranking coefficient; 3D walking human video dataset.}
+Autism Spectrum Disorder (ASD) is a chronic neurodevelopmental condition characterized by repetitive behaviors and impairments in social and communication skills.
+Despite the clear manifestation of these symptoms, many individuals with ASD remain undiagnosed.
+This paper proposes a methodology for ASD detection using a three-dimensional walking video dataset, leveraging supervised machine learning classification algorithms combined with nature-inspired optimization algorithms for feature extraction.
+The approach employs supervised classifiers to identify ASD cases, while nature-inspired optimization techniques select the most relevant features, enhanced by the use of ranking coefficients to identify initial leading particles.
+This strategy significantly reduces computational time, thereby improving efficiency and accuracy.
+Experimental evaluation with various algorithmic combinations demonstrates an exceptional classification accuracy of $100\%$ in the best case when using the Random Forest classifier coupled with the Gravitational Search Algorithm for feature selection.
+The methodology’s application to additional datasets promises improved robustness and generalizability.
+With its high accuracy and reduced computational requirements, the proposed framework offers significant contributions to both medical and academic fields, providing a foundation for future advances in ASD diagnosis.\\\\ \keywords{Autism spectrum disorder; Machine learning; Nature-inspired algorithm; Ranking coefficient; 3D walking human video dataset.}